Microsoft/azure-docs.pt-pt/articles/vpn-gateway/point-to-site-how-to-radius-ps.md

 ## <a name="faq"></a><a name="faq"></a>FAQ

-Este FAQ aplica-se ao P2S utilizando a autenticação RADIUS
+Este FAQ aplica-se a P2S usando a autenticação RADIUS

 [!INCLUDE [Point-to-Site RADIUS FAQ](../../includes/vpn-gateway-faq-p2s-radius-include.md)]